MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 Open the app from your device and sign in with your company's Azure Active Directory account.
 You can view all apps shared with you by your organization after you sign in.
 More information: [Power Apps mobile device sign in](https://docs.microsoft.com/powerapps/user/run-app-client#open-power-apps-and-sign-in), [Power Apps web browser sign in](https://docs.microsoft.com/powerapps/user/run-app-browser)

-When you successfully sign in and open the **Return to the Workplace** app, you can get a day pass, look up facility status, or answer the employee sentiment question.
+When you successfully sign in and open the **Return to the Workplace** app, you can get a day pass, lookup facility status, or answer the employee sentiment question.

 > [!div class="mx-imgBorder"]
 > ![Welcome screen](media/employee-welcome2.png "Welcome screen")